Moving Forward

 Bundanon Residency

-Creative Climate and invited guests will be in residence at Bundanon in October – sharing practice and developing plans for future research and programs.
+Creative Climate and invited guests were in residence at Bundanon in October 2025 – sharing practice and developing plans for future research and programs.

 Supported by British Council